rventura20/LinuxClassRepo/Homework/Week05/Readme.md

 * cat /etc/ssh/sshd_config | grep Password
 * history | grep -i ssh

+The PR must contain your files under

+`Homework/Week05/StudentSubmissions/YourName`

 I will attempt to ssh in a little after midnight on February 25th like ssh melvyn@youripaddress and I'll attempt to modify /home/yourname/modifyme.txt

 If I can do this + you submit the indicated screenshots, you get 100 points.
-The screenshots are so I can make sure that you properly configured your server to not accept password logins.

 ## Result
 You have created a user, added a public ssh key, and changed permissions on a file correctly!